nus-cs2103-AY2122S1/ip/README.md

 is cannot use the '|' character anywhere in the descriptions, is afraid. is forbidden by duke's master.

+if is want to leave description blank, duke is allow but is must use space characters. `event   /at ...`. is 3 space characters there.

 ## list tasks.
 is list current tasks by typing: